PointOneNav/fusion-engine-client/README.md

 ```

 Note that we strongly recommend using a specific version of the library in your code by specifying a release zip file or
-a git tag (e.g., `GIT_TAG v1.15.2`), and updating that as new versions are released.
+a git tag (e.g., `GIT_TAG vA.B.C`), and updating that as new versions are released.
 That way, you can be sure that your
 code is always built with a known version of fusion-engine-client.
 If you prefer, however, you can tell CMake to track
 the latest changes by using `GIT_TAG master` instead.